netenglabs/suzieq/README.md

 ## Latest Release

-The latest release is 0.7.0 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).
+The latest release is 0.8.0 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

 ## Quick Start

 We want to make it as easy as possible for you to start engaging with Suzieq.

-* `docker run -it --name suzieq ddutt/suzieq-demo`
+* `docker run -it -p 8501:8501 --name suzieq ddutt/suzieq-demo`
-* `suzieq-cli`
+* `suzieq-cli` for the CLI OR
+* `suzieq-gui` for the GUI.
+Connect to http://localhost:8501 via the browser to access the GUI

 When you're within the suzieq-cli, you can run ```device unique columns=namespace``` to see the list of different scenarios, we've gathered data for.

 Additional information about running the analyzer (suzieq-cli) is available via the official documentation page.

-To run the poller to gather data from your network, rather than use the precanned data, you'll need to run sq-poller.
-This [document](https://suzieq.readthedocs.io/en/latest/poller/) describes how to run sq-poller.
+To start collecting data for your network, create an inventory file to gather the data from following the instructions [here](https://suzieq.readthedocs.io/en/latest/poller/).
+Decide the directory where the data will be stored (ensure you have sufficient available space if you're going to be running the poller, say 100 MB at least).
+Lets call this dbdir.
+Now launch the suzieq docker container as follows:

+* ```docker run -it -vdbdir:/suzieq/parquet --name sq-poller ddutt/suzieq```
+* Connect to the container via ```docker attach sq-poller```
+* Launch the poller with the appropriate options.
+For example, ```sq-poller -D inventory.yml -k``` where mydatacenter is the name of the namespace where the data associated with the inventory is storedand inventory.yml is the inventory file in Suzieq poller native format (Use -a if you're using Ansible inventory file format).

 The official documentation is [here](https://suzieq.readthedocs.io/en/latest/)